Control deficiencies can have a detrimental effect on your company and the accuracy of its financial statements.

 Imagine three buckets.
 The first bucket collects control deficiencies.
 The second bucket contains control deficiencies that have a greater potential impact on accurate and timely financial reporting.
 The third bucket holds the “serious” deficiencies, which in the auditor’s judgment would allow financial misstatement to occur.

-Auditors evaluate deficiencies based on their judgment of potential misstatement, not on whether a misstatement actually has occurred.
+Independent auditors evaluate deficiencies based on their judgment of potential misstatement, not on whether a misstatement actually has occurred.
 In evaluating each deficiency, the auditor considers both qualitative and quantitative factors.

 Multiple control deficiencies that affect the same account balance or financial statement disclosure may constitute a significant deficiency or material weakness even though each individual deficiency is seemingly insignificant.